 - 1. Determine if the household is entitled to the replacement.
-If so, proceed to the FSRE (SNAP Replacement) screen to authorize the benefit by selecting the appropriate function number from SUME (Supervisor's Menu) and entering the case number and Document ID of the benefit being replaced. - Sign and date the MDHS-EA- 508.
+If so, proceed to the FSRE (Food Stamp Replacement) screen to authorize the benefit by selecting the appropriate function number from SUME (Supervisor's Menu) and entering the case number and Document ID of the benefit being replaced. - Sign and date the MDHS-EA- 508.
 The original MDHS-EA-508 shall be filed in the case record and a copy in the MDHS-EA-508 folder.
 When approving (or denying) a replacement, MAVS notices F503 must be sent to notify the household of action taken on the request for replacement. - 2.
 On FSRE, check to ensure that the correct month in which SNAP benefits used to purchase food destroyed in a disaster were issued and the correct benefit type reflected.
 (If not, PF-9 and recheck the document ID number.) - 3.
 Enter "DE" in the "Reason for Replacement" field to indicate that the replacement is being made because food was destroyed in a household disaster. - 4.
 If the replacement to be made is a partial replacement, enter the amount of the partial replacement in the "Amount of Partial Replacement" field. - 5.
+Enter the code associated with the event making the household eligible for a replacement in the "Replacement Code" field.
+Available codes for the residence county will be displayed below this field. - 6.
 Review the screen for accuracy prior to pressing the "ENTER" key.